MrSlimbrowser/ReadBatteryLevel/README.md

 |ResultFilePath=|Custom file path for the result file.
 Result file contains either battery level or error code|

 ## Error Codes:
-998 = error reading processes memory, threadstack.exe is missing or the process does not exist
+998 = error reading processes memory or the process does not exist
 <br>997 = battery level out of range, either headphones are not connected or offsets are incorrect
 <br>996 = threadstack.exe unexpected output or given UseThreadstackNumber doesn't exist
 <br>995 = threadstack.exe missing